david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Implement skill usage for enemy AI
-  - Show cutscene when having enemies do skills
+- Add healthbar for heroes on the screen

 ## Future Features